madarame-bk/CVPDF/README.md

 -   `contents.xml`: Example XML file with supported tags and structure.

--   `fonts/`: Contains the custom fonts used for styling.
+-   `fonts/`: Contains the custom fonts used for the pdf.

 -   `icons/`: Small icons used for section headers (personal, employment history).